 The verdict: Do padded bike shorts help with hemorrhoids?

 A good pair of padded cycling shorts is one of the most important pieces of cycling equipment you can purchase, regardless of how long your trip will be.
-Whether or not you have hemorrhoids, it’ll make you enjoy riding your bike.
+Plus, if you have hemorrhoids, getting padded bike shorts for hemorrhoids will help you have the comfort you deserve.